qwertie/loyc.net/loyc-trees/index.md

 * An identifier, such as the name of a variable, type, function, method, operator or keyword.
 * A literal, such as an integer, double, string or character.
-* A "call", which represents either a method call, or a construct like a "class" or a "for loop".
+* A "call", which represents either a function call, or a construct like a "class" or a "for loop".

 Unlike in most programming languages, Loyc identifiers can be any string--any string at all.
 Even identifiers like `\n\0` (a linefeed and a null character) are supported.
 This design guarantees that a Loyc tree can represent an identifier from any programming language on Earth.
 To support WebAssembly, LESv3 takes this a step further, supporting not just _any string_ but _any sequence of bytes_.